Shashankforcode2408/Churn_prediction_model/README.md

 # Churn_prediction_model
 Churn prediction involves identifying customers who might cancel a service based on their usage patterns.
 This prediction holds significant importance for businesses as retaining existing customers is more cost-effective than acquiring new ones.
 Detecting at-risk customers enables tailored marketing strategies, allowing businesses to take specific actions for each customer, ultimately increasing the likelihood of customer retention.
+The models used for Prediction are-
+1. Categorical Boost Classifier
+2. Random Forest Classifier
+3. SMOTETomek technique
+4. Tomeklinks

 # Steps involved in Model Deployment:
 1. Data Analysis (EDA)